Compact reference

 include "path/to/file";

-which may appear at the top-level of a source file.
+which may appear at the top level of a source file or module.
 When encountered,

 the Compact compiler will search for a Compact source file at